roydon-luo/NLCSR-CPDM/README.md

 ```bash
 demo_real.m
 ```
-##
-For demosaicking of ground truth captured by DoTP camera, please put data in:
+For demosaicking of ground truth captured by DoTP camera, please put full-resolution data (0°,45°,90°,135°) in:
 ```
 'data/synthetic/your_selected_image/'
 ```